About St. Stephen’s Church

 We honor children and youth.

 Our 9 a.m.
-Sunday morning service in Palmer Hall (September-May) is geared entirely to young families, with an interactive children’s sermon, special music and prayers, and elementary-aged choristers, readers, and acolytes joining the clergy and staff to lead worship.
-Our Sunday morning formation for children is Catechesis of the Good Shepherd, a Montessori-based approach that invites the curiosity and creativity of every child.
-As children mature, they serve as ushers and acolytes in other services, and participate in our Journey to Adulthood youth program which emphasizes spiritual formation and exploration in faith, ministry, and mission.
-We also are proud to house and partner with Dogwood Preschool, one of the most innovative independent preschools in Richmond.
+Sunday morning service in Palmer Hall is geared entirely to young families, with an interactive children’s sermon, special music and prayers, and elementary-aged choristers, readers, and acolytes joining the clergy and staff to lead worship.
+Our Sunday morning formation for children is Catechesis of the Good Shepherd, a Montessori-based approach that invites the curiosity of every child, while a simultaneous offering for parents provides an important source of community.
+As children mature, they serve as ushers and acolytes in other services, and participate in our Journey to Adulthood youth program which emphasizes exploration in faith, ministry, and mission.
+We also are proud to house Dogwood Preschool, one of the most innovative independent preschools in Richmond.

 We cultivate adult formation and fellowship.

 The Sunday Forum and other adult offerings feature compelling speakers from near and far sparking discussion, reflection, and spiritual growth.
 We host parish suppers on Wednesday and Sunday evenings: warm meals and warmer conversation.
 The suppers often give way to a variety of small group offerings including affinity groups, book studies, inquirers classes, and more.
+We hold regular fellowship events and worship services at two local retirement homes.
 A racial healing commission and creation care committee share opportunities for additional learning and engagement, while occasional pilgrimages and retreats provide space for deeper connection and spiritual exploration.

 We seek and serve Christ beyond our walls.

-Each week, parishioners can be found tutoring in schools, delivering fresh fruit to low-income communities, and visiting residents of the city jail.
+Each week, parishioners can be found tutoring in schools, delivering fresh fruit to low-income communities, and welcoming people to our food pantry.
 Our longstanding engagement in the East End of Richmond includes partnerships with Fairfield Court Elementary School and Peter Paul.
 With local partners, we founded Anna Julia Cooper School, a tuition-free independent school, and ReWork Richmond, an employment initiative helping adults secure family-sustaining careers.
 Volunteers with Rebuilding Together Richmond make repairs that allow residents to remain safely in their homes.
 Farther afield, we support two missionaries caring for vulnerable women and children in Argentina, and we have a history of domestic and international mission trips for youth and adults.

 We celebrate beauty in art, music, and each other.

+Art in all forms is a window to the soul and a pathway to God.
 Our top-notch musicians and choirs offer beautiful sacred music each week, and periodic concerts feature larger pieces of music.
 Music is a congregational practice and passion as we join to sing God’s praise, and our robust digital ministry extends the reach of our melody through livestreamed worship services and programs.
-Flowers and candles adorn our worship space, and our gardens and courtyards provide areas for quiet contemplation.
-We host rotating art galleries in several spaces in our parish house, and we sponsor popular icon-writing classes and workshops.
+Flowers and candles adorn our sanctuary, and our gardens and courtyards provide areas for quiet contemplation.
+We also value the visual arts, hosting rotating art galleries in several spaces in our parish house, offering work by local artists in the May Fair House, and sponsoring popular icon-writing workshops and groups.
 Most of all, we see beauty in the faces of all who come through our doors and share in our common life.